zfcampus/zf-rest/docs/ref/collections-and-pagination.rst

 This gets tedious very quickly.

-Fortunately, PhlyRestfully can automate the process for you, assuming you are willing to use ``Zend\Paginator`` to help do some of the heavy lifting.
+Fortunately, ZFRest can automate the process for you, assuming you are willing to use ``Zend\Paginator`` to help do some of the heavy lifting.

 Paginators